burrsutter/docker_mysql_tutorial/readme.md

     > By default you get a "sample" database with no tables.
 A table will be created when we launch the Java EE application.

-    > Now that your MySQL instance is running happily inside of a Docker container (inside the boot2docker-vm) let's configure the Java EE app to use your MySQL
+    > Now that your MySQL instance is running happily inside of a Docker container (inside the docker host called default) let's configure the Java EE app to use your MySQL

 5. In the first tutorial, we gave you the .war pre-built, in this case, we want you to download the project sources to your local machine and perform you own Maven build to generate the .war.